 Tower Priotissa and the Red Tower

-South of Tymbaki and quite close to the sea, there is the Byzantine church of Panagia Pirgiotissa.
+South of Tymbaki and quite close to the sea, there was the Byzantine church of Panagia Pirgiotissa.
 Near the church, there was built, during the Second Byzantine period (961-1204), a small tower by the Byzantines so as to oversee and protect the area from pirate raids.
-This tower went down in history as the Tower of Pirgiotisa (Castel Priotissa) and the entire region was named after it.
+This tower went down in history as the Tower of Pirgiotisa (Castel Priotissa) and the entire province was named after it.

 It seems that the Venetians tried to restore the tower, demolished the original one and built a new larger before 1340.
 The tower, which was a spying tower (torrete di aviso) is mentioned in a note from Basilicata (1615) on the left bank of Geropotamos or Malonitis river.

 The tower was destroyed several times by pirates.
 It is believed that the most recent raid of pirates against the tower was that of Ambou Hafs Omar, who conquered Crete in 824-827.
 Till recently, it was considered that the Arabs landed in Psari Forada bay.

 The tower was demolished in 1558 by the Ottomans and reconstructured according to the plans of Giulio Savorgnan.
 Since late 16th century, however, it was reported as damaged.
 Bourgs (settlements) started developing around the tower, which eventually evolved into villages.
 There were 22 such villages 1583, with more than 2500 inhabitants.
 Today, nothing remains of the tower.

 Besides the towers already mentioned, Lassithi Prefecture had many more towers.
 One of them was located in Petras, east of Sitia town, where the Cretan rebels in 1828 forced the 35 Turk guards to surrender.
 This tower had a narrow arched door, from where a staircase to the first floor started.
 Currently there are no traces of the tower in the area.